Atlético Madrid, Inter Milan drop out of Super League - WTMJ

 AP Sports Writer

-MADRID (AP) — Atlético Madrid and Inter Milan both decided to drop out of the Super League on Wednesday.

-The moves came a day after the six Premier League clubs gave up on the controversial breakaway competition, leaving only four other clubs possibly still involved.
+The moves by Atlético and Inter came a day after the six Premier League clubs involved in the project gave up on the controversial breakaway competition.

+English clubs Arsenal, Chelsea, Liverpool, Manchester United, Manchester City and Tottenham deserted the plans for the largely-closed competition amid an escalating backlash from their supporters and warnings from the government that legislation could be introduced to thwart them.

+The Super League project was overseen by Real Madrid president Florentino Pérez, who promoted it as a way to “save soccer” and the clubs struggling financially amid the coronavirus pandemic.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports